Pro Bono FAQs

-You must add 310-A Pro Bono to your class schedule in DataVU preferably in the semester in which you plan to complete the pro bono hours.
+You must add 310-A Pro Bono to your class schedule in DataVU at the beginning of your final semester of law school.
 However, you can begin your pro bono work before registering for the 310-A course.

-Enrolled students must complete forty (40) hours of pro bono service.
+Enrolled students must complete sixty (60) hours of pro bono service.

-Yes, students may receive a Pro Bono Commendation on their law school transcript if they complete 60 or more pro bono hours.
+Yes, students may receive a Pro Bono Commendation on their final law school transcript if they complete 80 or more pro bono hours.

-Please check Strategy for current pro bono job postings.
+Please check Symplicity for current pro bono job postings.

 Yes, students are allowed and encouraged to contact qualified employers with whom they wish to complete their pro bono hours.
 This is a great opportunity to gain legal experience in your desired geographic region or practice area.